dotnet/AspNetDocs/aspnet/mvc/overview/getting-started/introduction/adding-a-controller.md

 ---
 uid: mvc/overview/getting-started/introduction/adding-a-controller
-title: "Adding a new Controller | Microsoft Docs"
+title: "Adding a New Controller | Microsoft Docs"
 author: Rick-Anderson
 description: "MVC stands for model-view-controller.
 MVC is a pattern for developing applications that are well architected, testable and easy to maintain.
 In this article you will learn how to add a controller." ms.author: riande